Vessel Trip Reports

 When should I submit my VTRs?

 VTRs must be submitted to DEC within 15 days after the end of each month.
-If no fishing trips were undertaken during an entire month, a VTR must submitted to DEC stating no trips were made that month.
-Did Not Fish (DNF) reports or Not Fishing Forms may be submitted for future months if no fishing activities are anticipated into the future.
+If no fishing trips were undertaken during an entire month, a VTR must be submitted to DEC stating no trips were made that month.
+Did Not Fish (DNF) reports or Not Fishing Forms may be submitted for future months if no fishing activities are anticipated into the future

 Why do we request fishermen to complete and submit VTRs?